In vivo evidence of blood flow slippage: failure of the no-slip boundary condition assumption: MRI data and their segmentation

 \section{MRI data and their segmentation}

-In our study, we used seven different sets of MRI data for the descending thoracic aorta of healthy volunteers acquired previously \cite{Marlevi2021} at King’s College London.
 The slip parameter, which is the result of our fitting process, is highly sensitive to the domain used for data fitting.
 If the segmented domain is smaller than the actual lumen, velocities farther from the boundary, closer to the center, are erroneously treated as boundary velocities, leading to an underestimated slip parameter $\kappa$.
 Conversely, if the domain is larger than the real lumen, velocities near zero (outside the lumen) are incorporated as boundary velocities, resulting in an overestimated slip parameter $\kappa$.
 Therefore, accurate segmentation of the lumen is crucial for reliable analysis.

-We segment the lumen using two methods: (i) Manual segmentation of MRI data; (ii) Automatic segmentation using artificial intelligence as implemented in TotalSegmentator \cite{totalsegmentator}, which is trained on 1,204 CT and 298 MRI scans annotated by multiple researchers.
+We segment the lumen using two methods: (i) manual segmentation of MRI data; (ii) automatic segmentation using artificial intelligence as implemented in TotalSegmentator \cite{Wasserthal2023}, which is trained on 1,204 CT and 298 MRI scans annotated by multiple researchers.
 The key advantage of the automatic approach is its consistency and reproducibility.
-Unlike manual segmentation, it eliminates operator bias, ensuring objective results. \Cref{fig: segmentation comparison} compares the manual and automatic segmentation methods.
+Unlike manual segmentation, it eliminates operator bias, ensuring objective results.
 Notably, the domain obtained through automatic segmentation is slightly smaller than the manually segmented one (which results in a smaller slip parameter $\kappa$ for automatic segmentation).
 To address this, we also performed fitting with the domain generated by TotalSegmentator, and expanded it by one additional layer of pixels (1 px = 1.05 mm in our MRI data).
-Moreover, by adding an extra layer, the fitted slip parameter increases $\kappa$ – bringing the whole setting closer to the no-slip condition; if, even in this situation of increased $\kappa$ (relatively), significant slippage is observed, such a result underscores the validity of these findings.
+Moreover, by adding an extra layer, the fitted slip parameter increases $\kappa$ – bringing the whole setting closer to the no-slip condition; if, even in this situation of increased $\kappa$ (relatively), significant slippage is observed, such a result underscores the validity of these findings. \Cref{fig: segmentation comparison} compares the manual and automatic segmentation methods.